King Mindaugas Cup MVP

 The Karaliaus Mindaugo taurė MVP is an award that is annually handed out to the most valuable player, in a given tournament, of the Karaliaus Mindaugo taurė professional basketball Lithuanian national domestic cup competition.
 The award was introduced when the competition was first held, in 2016.
 Antanas Kavaliauskas was the inaugural winner of the award.
 Since 2016, only two players have won the award more than once: Edgaras Ulanovas (4-time winner) and Joffrey Lauvergne (2-time winner).
-The current holder of the award is Ignas Brazdeikis.
+The current holder of the award is Moses Wright.

 Winners

 Antanas Kavaliauskas won the inaugural award, in 2016.

 Edgaras Ulanovas was the second winner of the award.